endropie/mcp-setup/src/tools/README.md

 1. **Single Source of Truth**: Define your schema once and get both TypeScript types and JSON schema
 2. **Automatic Type Inference**: `McpInput<this>` automatically infers types from your schema
 3. **Rich Validation**: Leverage all Zod constraints and modifiers
-4. **Required Descriptions**: Framework enforces documentation for all fields
+4. **Required Descriptions**: Setup enforces documentation for all fields
 5. **Better IDE Support**: Full autocomplete and type checking

 ## Advanced Schema Features